mdnice/sitdown/README.md

 The plugin API provides a convenient way for developers to apply multiple extensions.
 A plugin is just a function that is called with the `service` instance.

 ## Escaping Markdown Characters
-Turndown uses backslashes \(`\`\) to escape Markdown characters in the HTML input.
+Sitdown uses backslashes \(`\`\) to escape Markdown characters in the HTML input.
 This ensures that these characters are not interpreted as Markdown when the output is compiled back to HTML.
 For example, the contents of `<h1>1.
 Hello world</h1>` needs to be escaped to `1\.
 Hello world`, otherwise it will be interpreted as a list item rather than a heading.

-To avoid the complexity and the performance implications of parsing the content of every HTML element as Markdown, Turndown uses a group of regular expressions to escape potential Markdown syntax.
+To avoid the complexity and the performance implications of parsing the content of every HTML element as Markdown, Sitdown uses a group of regular expressions to escape potential Markdown syntax.
 As a result, the escaping rules can be quite aggressive.

 ## Local Development